 Speaking of musicals, let’s talk about that seemingly random dream ballet that happens towards the very end.
 Personally, I think it’s an obvious metaphor for the janitor daydreaming about marrying this particular woman, then his self-hatred interrupting and, before long, completely destroying this particular fantasy.
 This happens after the woman finally reveals to the janitor that she never even met Jake in real life, so it only makes sense that he would cling to a few last threads of hope by conjuring up that scenario in his head.

-Besides lashing out at his parents and getting mad over the smallest of things (the ice cream sundaes he and the woman picked up from the roadside shop possibly staining his car, for instance), he’s never shown to be a particularly bad person, which only makes me feel even more sad for him in this area.
+Besides lashing out at his folks and getting mad over the smallest of things (the ice cream sundaes he and the woman picked up from the roadside shop possibly staining his precious car, for instance), he’s never shown to be a particularly bad person, which only makes me feel even more sad for him in this area.
 That doesn’t make the film seem mean-spirited or anything, but yeah, it’s not very uplifting viewing.
 That’s what Kaufman was going for, though, and I respect him for making such a depressing concept so surprisingly compelling and insightful.